Merck Manual

 • Unexplained neurologic deficits referable to the spinal cord or nerve roots

-Diagnosis of spinal cord tumors is by MRI of the affected area of the spinal cord.
+Diagnosis of spinal tumors is by MRI of the affected area of the spinal cord.
 CT with myelography is an alternative; it can help localize the tumor but provides less information than MRI.

 Biopsy may be done to confirm the diagnosis.

-Treatment of Spinal Cord Tumors
+Treatment of Spinal Tumors

 • Corticosteroids to prevent spinal cord compression